ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 ### Resource: Technologies

-- REST (representational state transfer)
+- RESTful (representational state transfer): structured access to resources
-- RESTFul (representational state transfer)
+- RESTAwful SOUP (basically SOAP with JSON): less structured

-- RESTAwful SOUP (basically SOAP with JSON)
+Note: n

-Note:
+REST is mostly an "architectural style" built upon Web technologies.

-REST is mostly about stateless servers and structured access to resources (business entities) enabling light coupling.
+It's a structured access to resources.

-A common design "alternative" is to mix the operational and resource models.
+A less structured design commonly used is to mix the operational and resource models.
-If you don't have a good recipe, you get a RESTawful SOUP that is relatively indigestible from a code and usage point of view.
+In a lack of a decent recipe, you will get a REST SOUP that is awful (from a code and usage point of view).
-Risk to create "RPC-like" interface on top of HTTP and JSON leading to high-coupling.
+We will get back to it in a moment.

 ----